vstinner/misc/python/pep_c_api.rst

 * etc.

 Sadly, none is this project has been merged back into CPython.
-Unladen Swallow lose its funding from Google, Pyston lose its funding from Dropbox, Pyjion is developed in the limited spare time of two Microsoft employees.
+Unladen Swallow lost its funding from Google, Pyston lost its funding from Dropbox, Pyjion is developed in the limited spare time of two Microsoft employees.